INITIAL CONSIDERATIONS after a hostage taking or wrongful detention

-Nothing can prepare you for the news that a loved one has been kidnapped.
-You might:
+Nothing can prepare you for the news that a loved one has been kidnapped or wrongfully detained abroad.
+You might

 - Feel scared, confused or disorientated;

 - Find it hard to believe that it has actually happened; or

-- Worry about your loved one’s welfare and what you can do to help get them home safely.
+- Worry about your loved one’s safety and what you can do to help get them home safely.

 You can get through this.

 Most hostages come home safely, and families just like yours have survived the experience and gone on to live happy lives after it is over.
 You are not alone.
 Hostage US is here to offer support, information and guidance.

 Learn more about the initial considerations from Kristen Mulvihill, Hostage US board member and wife of a former hostage.